ocean-onion/BDCraft-maybe/clean_docs/faq.md

 ## Administration

 ### How do I give players admin access?
-Grant the `bdcraft.admin` permission using BDCraft's built-in permission system for full access.
+BDCraft includes a comprehensive permission management system with three methods:

+**GUI Method:**
+- Use `/bdpermissions` to open the permission management interface
+- Click on a player to edit their permissions
+- Toggle the `bdcraft.admin` permission or add them to the admin group

+**Command Method:**
+- `/bdperm set <player> bdcraft.admin true` - Grant full admin access
+- `/bdgroup add <player> admin` - Add player to admin group
+- `/bdperm set <player> bdcraft.permissions.admin true` - Grant permission management access

+**Configuration Method:**
+- Edit `permissions.yml` directly to add players to admin groups or grant individual permissions

 For granular control, use specific permissions like:
 - `bdcraft.economy.admin` - Economy management
 - `bdcraft.market.admin` - Market administration
 - `bdcraft.progression.admin` - Rank and rebirth management
+- `bdcraft.permissions.admin` - Permission system management

 ### How do I make someone a donor?
 Use the `/donorverified [username]` command (admin only) to manually verify donor status, or set up automatic verification through your server's donation system.